 Safety Significance-The material at risk in the Uranium Processing Facility has the potential for significant health consequences to workers and the public.
 The identification of controls derived from a properly developed hazards analysis is necessary to provide adequate protection for workers and the public.

-Expectation-The revised Preliminary Hazards Analysis will adequately derive safety controls for the facility hazards.
+Expectation-The revised Preliminary Hazards Analysis will adequately derive safety controls for the hazards posed by the facility.

 When-The Preliminary Hazards Analysis is expected to be issued in early 2007.